safe-global/safe-docs/docs/tx_service_tutorial.md

 ---
 id: txservicetutorial1
-title: Proposing Transactions
+title: Interacting with the transaction service
 sidebar_label: Proposing Transactions
 ---

-**Gnosis Safe Transaction Service** keeps track of transactions sent via Gnosis Safe contracts.
+**Gnosis Safe transaction service** keeps track of transactions sent via Gnosis Safe contracts.
 It uses events and transaction tracing to index the txs.
-It's used by Gnosis Safe UIs (web interface/ios/android clients) to show transactions.
+It's used by Gnosis Safe UIs (Web interface/iOS/Android clients) to show transactions.

 Transactions are detected in an automatic way, so there is no need of informing the service about the transactions as in previous versions of the Transaction Service.